 Proofreading is a crucial part of the pre-print stage.

 Translating any form of text from a source language to a target language is a highly complex exercise requiring specialist skills that only an experienced, professionally qualified translator can perform.

 We can do it all, and in a range of disciplines – legal, literary, financial, agriculture, advertising, plain language, education, cultural context transfer and so forth – in all eleven official South African languages and a host of European languages.
 And Arabic as well.

 Language Courses and Tests (LCaT)

-Magic Camel Communications in partnership with Language Courses and Tests (LCaT), present workshops to prepare prospective tertiary students for the NBTs.
+Magic Camel Communications in partnership with Language Courses and Tests (LCaT), present workshops to prepare prospective tertiary students for tests of academic literacy.
 The workshops are overseen by Albert Weideman, MD of LCaT.
 Details are available on our Academic Magic page.